 But first, why are libraries important?

-Imagine you are a mechanic, or a builder, or a taylor.
-As a mechanic, when you need a new part, you can either design it and create it yourself (a long, expensive, error-prone process), or order it from a spare parts vendor.
-If you are a builder and need bricks, you can either make them yourself (a long, expensive, error-prone process), or order them from the brickyard.
-If you are a taylor and you need some new fabric, you can either plant some cotton, harvest it, and produce your fabric out of it, or just buy it from the market.
+Imagine you are a mechanic, or a builder, or a tailor.
+As a mechanic, when you need a new part, you can either design it and create it yourself (a long, expensive, error-prone process) or order it from a spare parts vendor.
+If you are a builder and need bricks, you can either make them yourself (a long, expensive, error-prone process) or order them from the brickyard.
+If you are a tailor and you need some new fabric, you can either plant some cotton, harvest it, and produce your fabric out of it, or just buy it from the market.

 Let’s look at an example.